sansi-zhang/L3FNet/Hardware/hardwarecode/L3FNet-Hardcode/finn-hlslib/docs/source/library/weights.rst

 ..
 ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ====================================
-activations.hpp
+weigths.hpp
 ====================================

-The activations.hpp file lists a set of classes used to implement the activation part of the mvau.
+The weigths.hpp file lists a set of classes used to implement the weigths memory at multiple precisions.

+.. doxygenclass:: BinaryWeights
+   :members:
+   :private-members:

-.. doxygenfile:: activations.hpp
+.. doxygenclass:: FixedPointWeights
+   :members:
+   :private-members: